BishalLakha/bishallakha.github.io/_posts/2024-02-06-graph-diffusion-model.md

 ### 1.4 Guided Diffusion

-In many applications, like text prompt-based image generation, generating samples from a conditional distribution $$p(x\|c)$$ is desired where $$c$$ is the conditioning variable.
-But the diffusion model can assign insufficient weight on these conditions, so additional pressure called "guidance" is applied, resulting in guided diffusion [11].
+In many applications, like text prompt-based image generation, generating samples from a conditional distribution \( p(x \mid c) \) is desired, where \( c \) is the conditioning variable.
+However, the diffusion model might assign insufficient weight to these conditions.
+To address this, additional pressure called "guidance" is applied, resulting in guided diffusion [11].

 There are primarily two types of guidance: **classifier guidance** and **classifier-free guidance**.

-1. **Classifier Guidance**: In this approach, a separate classifier model $$p(c|x)$$ is utilized along with a diffusion model to drive the sample generation towards desired characteristics defined by the conditional label $$c$$ [16].
+1. **Classifier Guidance**: In this approach, a separate classifier model \( p(c \mid x) \) is utilized along with a diffusion model to drive the sample generation towards desired characteristics defined by the conditional label \( c \) [16].

-2. **Classifier-Free Guidance**: In this approach, rather than employing a separate classifier for guidance, conditional and unconditional diffusion processes are jointly trained to achieve the desired outcomes [17].
+2. **Classifier-Free Guidance**: In this approach, instead of employing a separate classifier for guidance, conditional and unconditional diffusion processes are jointly trained to achieve the desired outcomes [17].

 ---
 ## 2. Graph Diffusion Models